LinkedSoftwareDependencies/Article-Reproducability/content/components.md

 Several `oo:Component` subclasses are defined.
 An `oo:Component` can be an `oo:Class`, which means that it can be instantiated based on parameters.
+Each component can refer to its path within a module using the `oo:componentPath` predicate, which can for instance be the package name in Java.
 All instantiations of `oo:Class` instances are an `oo:Instance`.
 It can also be an `oo:Instance`, meaning that it can directly be used within other components and needs no further instantiation.
 An `oo:Class` can also be `oo:AbstractClass`, which does not allow directly instantiating this component type.